 Your credit score is a calculation made by lenders to see how risky to you to lend to.
 Each lender uses different criteria to give you a score.
 They will take into account information on your credit file so it’s a good idea to make sure everything on your file is up to date and accurate.

 A creditor is someone you owe money to.
 They could also be known as a lender.

 When money is taken out of your account it is debited.

 Instead of using cash, you could use a plastic card that is linked to your current account.
-You could either use it in a shop (in store and online) or withdraw cash from an ATM.
+You could either use it in a shop (in-store and online) or withdraw cash from an ATM.

 The amount of money you owe is a debt.

-A debt collection agency are a company who buys old outstanding debts from lenders, then chases the arrears for payments.
+A debt collection agency is a company who buys old outstanding debts from lenders, then chases the arrears for payments.
 They have no special legal powers and are not bailiffs so cannot take your belongings.

 Debt Management Plan (DMP)

 After checking your budget and working out priority and non-priority debts, a third party could help you to set up a Debt Management Plan and work out a payment plan with your creditors.
 A lot of companies will charge you a fee for this but there are a number of places that will do this for free.
 For any debt advice, please contact a debt charity like Step Change.